logo

 4. Start from the XML template returned by stateXmlTemplate().

-5. Resolve all bindings as specified above and insert the resolved values.
+5. Resolve all bindings as specified (including the optional array profile, if supported by the renderer) and insert the resolved values.

 6. Fill evmstate:chain-id, evmstate:contract-address, and evmstate:block-number on the root element.